revisit-studies/reVISit-studies.github.io/tutorials.md

 #### Image Component

 Similar to mark down components, image components render an image to the page.
 The image can be in any folder in the `public` folder (e.g., `public/cleveland/cm-training.png`), and the path is relative to the `public` folder.

+For more detailed documentation on the image component, check out the [documentation](/typedoc/interfaces/ImageComponent.html).

 ```
 training1: {